Saturday, August 29, 2020

 The notion of denying self is difficult for many people in the West today.
 I think the difficulty arises from at least two fronts.
 One is that we have learned how fascinating self is.
 Whether in spiritual formation or in psychology, we explore the richness and fullness of the self.
 Two is that studies in addictive and co-dependent behavior have taught us that too often we get ourselves in relationships in which we sacrifice ourselves for no redemptive purpose.
 Each of these insights makes us justly suspicious of any call to self-denial.

 Yet, do you not agree that if we focus too much upon self, if we protect self too much, if we seek security in self, we open ourselves to the possibility of losing who we are?
 I understand it seems paradoxical.
 Yet, focusing on saving our lives may well derive from fear.
 Losing ourselves may well arise out of faith.
-A large part of learning what you really want in life is learning what you are willing to give up in order to get it.[20]
+A large part of learning what you really want in life is learning what you are willing to give up to get it.[36]
 We may find our purpose in life as we take up the symbol of punishment, the cross.
 We may find our true self as we lose ourselves in following Jesus.

 Clearly, such reflections do not lead to safety and security in the traditional sense.
 We are not in as much control.
 Yet, I wonder if this type of insecurity may not lead to the greatest security of all – eternal life.
 It may well be that the greatest lesson one learns in life is that God alone is enough for true life.
 The lessons we learn in life may lead to nothing other than the crowning discovery of Christian life, that God is enough.[37]